open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

   increments and decrements

-If a `MeterProvider` is not created either by an instrumentation library or manually, the OpenTelemetry APIs for tracing will use a no-op implementation and fail to generate data.
+If a `MeterProvider` is not created either by an instrumentation library or manually, the OpenTelemetry Metrics API will use a no-op implementation and fail to generate data.

 ### Initialize Metrics